 In community financial institutions (encompassing community banks and credit unions), things to look for are:

 - Finance reporting up to an operational or sales leader.
-Finance needs to be on the leadership team.
+Finance needs to be on the senior leadership team.

 - Two sales leaders on the leadership team – business and retail.